nfischer/vim-ohm/README.md

 ### Using Vundle (recommended)

-Put the following lines in your `.vimrc` file:
+Put the following lines in your `vimrc` file:

 ```Vim
 Plugin 'nfischer/vim-ohm'